 What are smart thermostats?

-To understand the benefits of a smart thermostat, it’s useful to look at the three main types of thermostat available.
+To understand the benefits of a smart thermostat, it’s useful to look at the three main types of thermostats available.
 These are manual thermostats, programmable thermostats and smart thermostats.

 Manual thermostats are the oldest and most basic type of thermostat available.
 Nevertheless, they’re simple to use – all you have to do is physically turn the dial on the thermostat to control the heat in your home.

 However, this does have downsides!
 By having to manually change the thermostat, you lose the ability to program your heating system.
 This can become frustrating when having to remember to change the temperature on your thermostat, and if you forget to turn the heating down when you’re out or at night, you’ll be paying more for your energy at the end of the month!

 And of course, these are less convenient as you always need to manually turn your heating or cooling on and off.

 Programmable thermostats give you the ability to set various temperatures for different days and for specific times of the day.
 They have a digital display and can remember settings once an initial set-up is complete.

 Another advantage is that the digital display allows you to set temperatures that are communicated precisely with your furnace, meaning that you can save money on your monthly bills with comfortable but economical settings.

 Smart thermostats are an improvement over programmable thermostats, particularly for those that are seeking the lowest monthly energy bills and the most control over their home’s heating system.
 Here are some of the features of smart thermostats and the benefit they can bring you!

 After about a week of use as a regular or programmable thermostat, this type of control system can learn your habits and mimic them, making sure your home is always heated the way you like it.
 If you like your home to cool overnight, but to start warming up in anticipation of you getting out of bed in the morning, your smart thermostat can take this into account and ensure you always exit your bed to a toasty room!